A complete guide to choosing the right restaurant CRM. See how top platforms support marketing, customer feedback, and table management.

 Expert score: 4.69/5

-Eat App topped my options for the best restaurant CRM because of its powerful combination of table management, guest data capture, and reservation automation capabilities.
+Eat App topped my list for the best restaurant CRM because of its powerful combination of table management, guest data capture, and reservation automation capabilities.
 These features are also both intuitive and highly customizable.

 Its interface makes it easy for me to optimize seating in real time, reduce no-shows through automated confirmations, and track guest preferences.
 Moreover, its seamless integration with major POS systems and booking platforms provides you with operational control and rich customer insights.